Contractor compliance: All you need to know before engaging freelancers & contractors

 A good contractor compliance software helps you avoid this as it stores their bank details, tax information and other data right when the worker is onboarded.
 This means managers will not have to scramble around for this information to forward to the accounts department, every time a new invoice has to be paid.
 Some contractor management systems also automate payments so that invoices are seamlessly processed as soon as the manager hits ‘Approve’.

-4. It will help you keep your organization protected
+4. Keep your organization protected

 When you outsource a certain task to an external worker, you are trusting them to adhere to certain legal and ethical standards.
 For example, you expect them not to plagiarize content, use illegal software in its creation, leak proprietary company information to unauthorized people among other things.